richmahn/github-actions-sandbox/README.md

 ### On any push to any branch...

-1. Run 'gradle build' :heavy_check_mark:
+1. Run 'gradle build' :white_check_mark:
-2. Attach the artifact to the workflow :heavy_check_mark:
+2. Attach the artifact to the workflow :white_check_mark:
-3. Upload the artifact to Bintray
+3. Upload the artifact to Bintray :question:

 ### On a push to a tag of the form 'vX.Y.Z'...

-1. Download the artifact
+1. Download the artifact :white_check_mark:
-2. Create a GitHub release
+2. Create a GitHub release :white_check_mark:
-3. Attach the library (.jar file) to the release
+3. Attach the library (.jar file) to the release :white_check_mark: